 If you have a special circumstance that changed your financial situation and you need more money, we do have an appeal process.
 Appeal forms are usually available beginning the fifth week of the fall semester.
 Students with extreme circumstances, such as death of a parent or spouse, are welcome to discuss their financial situation with a financial aid counselor on a walk-in basis during normal walk-in hours.

 Scholarships offer another funding option.
-On- and off-campus scholarship listings are posted online in the Scholarships section and in the hallway outside of Bayramian Hall 140, on the Financial Aid & Scholarship Department’s Facebook page, as well as inside the Financial Aid & Scholarship Department in Bayramian Hall 130.
+On- and off-campus flagship scholarship opportunities are posted online in the Scholarships section, in the hallway outside of Bayramian Hall 140, on the Financial Aid & Scholarship Department’s Facebook page, as well as inside the Scholarship Office in Bayramian Hall 130.
 To apply for on-campus scholarships, you must first complete a general application (profile) on the myMatador Scholarships portal.
 Once you submit your general application, you will receive a list of opportunities you may apply to.
-If you need assistance looking for scholarships throughout the year, visit Bayramian Hall 130.
+If you need assistance looking for scholarships throughout the year, visit the Scholarship Office in Bayramian Hall 130.

 Where do I go for budgeting help?

 Living on a budget is not always a simple thing, but it is an important life skill that will make a difference in your future.
 For additional information, visit the "Financial Literacy" section under Resources.

 How do I apply for a Stafford or PLUS loan?

 - Apply for financial aid if you have not already done so.

 - Accept your Federal Direct Stafford loan after receiving a financial aid award notice.
 You can choose to accept a lower amount than what is offered to you.
 You can accept your loan online, or by using a paper loan activation request.
 PLUS loans must be requested using a paper PLUS loan request form.